Download This Bill in Microsoft Word format

 (2) have an audit that involves clinical judgment be conducted with a pharmacist who is licensed and employed by or working under contract with the auditing entity;

-(3) not have clerical or record-keeping errors, including typographical errors, scrivener's errors and computer errors, on a required document or record considered fraudulent in the absence of any other evidence or serve as the sole basis of rejection of a claim; however, the provisions of this item do not prohibit recoupment of fraudulent payments;
+(3) not have clerical or record-keeping errors, including typographical errors, scrivener's errors, and computer errors, on a required document or record considered fraudulent in the absence of any other evidence or serve as the sole basis of rejection of a claim; however, the provisions of this item do not prohibit recoupment of fraudulent payments;

-, if required under the terms of the contract with the auditing entity, the auditing entity to provide the pharmacy, upon request, all records related to the audit in an electronic format or contained in digital media;
+(4) have the auditing entity to provide the pharmacy, upon request, all records related to the audit in an electronic format or contained in digital media;

 (5) submit records related to the audit in electronic format or by certified mail;